curblr/curblr-spec/Rule.md

 * Taxi stand: Standing zone for taxis.
 Implies no loading, standing, or parking for any other users.
 (Note: This is different from a pick-up/drop-off zone since a vehicle may remain at a taxi stand indefinitely while waiting for a potential passenger.)
 * TNC pick-up/drop-off zone: Loading zone for TNCs.
 Implies no loading, standing, or parking for any other users.

-## Priority category: additional info and example

-Regulations sometimes overlap in time and space, leading to potential ambiguity about which rule takes precedence.
+## Overlapping rules

+It is possible for more than one regulation to apply to the same section of a street.
+For example, a section of curb may be a loading zone during the morning, a paid parking zone during the afternoon, and a free parking zone in the evening.
+A stretch of curb may be regulated for two-hour parking normally, but during a snow emergency that regulation is superseded by a no parking regulation.
+Or a temporary regulation might be put into place to disallow parking in a construction zone.

+In the real world, priorities are often implied rather than explicit.
+Road users assume that a "No Parking - Street Cleaning" sign overrules a "2H Meter Parking" sign.
+As computers are not adept at making these kinds of value judgements, CurbLR requires that priorities be specified explicitly.
+This allows different regulations to coexist without ambiguity.

 The `priorityCategory` exists to resolve these potential conflicts.
-It is used to sort regulations into categories that can then be placed into an ordered list describing which regulations take precedence over others.
-This will typically be a list of the `activity` types, plus some special types of rules that may appear temporarily or periodically and should be handled specially.
+It is used to assign each regulation a descriptive category, such as "parking" or "snow emergency zone".
+The `priorityCategory` will typically be a list of the `activity` types, plus some special types of rules that may appear temporarily or periodically and should be handled specially.

+The priority categories in a CurbLR feed are then placed into a list ordered from highest to lowest priority; this is the `priorityHierarchy` array in the [metadata](Manifest.md).
+For example, the `priorityHierarchy` might be ["street cleaning", "paid parking", "free parking"].
+When multiple regulations apply at a specific location and time, the priority hierarchy determines which one is in force.
+In this example, street cleaning will supercede paid and free parking.

+An example hierarchy is described below and can be used as a default, or a starting place for creating a feed.
+The default hierarchy will apply to most places, but can be customized if a jurisdiction differs from the norm or needs more flexibility.

+### Priority category: Example values

 When regulations overlap, the more restrictive activity rule typically supercedes the less restrictive activity rule (e.g. a "No stopping" zone typically overrides a free parking area).
 However, cities often create temporary restrictions or regulations for special events, construction, weather emergencies, etc. These rules are often in effect for irregular or unpredictable time periods and a city may want to customize how these special rules fit into the hierarchy.